Waste minimisation is not an additional part of recycling. It is about prevention - not producing the waste in the first place.

 For more information on composters go to Recycle now.

-What are the benefits of reducing and reusing waste?
+Benefits of reducing and reusing waste

 Reducing, reusing and recycling at work is easy to do.
 It's easy to use less, reuse what you can and separate out materials to recycle from your other waste.
 All you have to do is get a good system in place.